IzODA/IzODA.github.io/anaconda/README.md

 It includes the packages that are required in order to enable the "conda" package distribution and "environment" capabilities.
-It is similar to Continuum's "Anaconda" for other platforms, whoever it has a different list of included packages.
+It is similar to Continuum's "Anaconda" for other platforms, however it has a different list of included packages.

 * This release was built on a z/OS 2.2 system.
 * Everything is built 64 bit and in ASCII mode.
+* It includes *dsdbc*, a database access module exclusive to izODA.
 * This distribution was created on "2017-08-24-17-30".

-Note!
-Environment variable ```_BPXK_AUTOCVT``` must be set to ON
+Note:  Environment variable ```_BPXK_AUTOCVT``` must be set to ON

-Note!
-If you use tcsh, the export commands below must be
+Note:  If you use tcsh, the export commands below must be
        edited by replacing every "export" with "setenv", and replacing every "=" with " ", in your file ~/.tcshrc.